 Counselling can help during those times when life just feels too challenging.
 In a safe, confidential environment you can share your thoughts, emotions and feelings without worrying how they will be seen or thought about.
 It can help you to gain a deeper understanding of yourself, your situation or relationships, build more self-confidence and find the strength to take different decisions and make changes to your life.
 I will work with you to build a supportive, accepting relationship and create the necessary conditions to help you begin to value yourself more and make lasting changes.

 I have significant experience in supporting adults of all ages with a range of concerns, including abuse, low self esteem, relationship problems, separation & divorce, low mood/depression, anger, stress, redundancy, anxiety and panic attacks.
-I also work with teenagers and couples.
+I also work with teenagers.
 For full details of areas I can help with, please see below.

 If you feel like getting in touch to discuss how we might work together, then please give me a call or send me an email or text.
-We can then discuss things further and arrange a mutually convenient time to come along for an introductory session, either in person or online.
+We can then discuss things further and arrange a mutually convenient time for an introductory session, either in person or online.